 - Walk on the Wild Side.
 Animal Kingdom has been the home to some pretty amazing animal births this past year.
-Moms and dads have welcomed an elephant, gorilla, white cheek gibbon, and this past year.
+Moms and dads have welcomed an elephant, gorilla, white cheek gibbon, and white rhino, this past year.
 Take your dad on the Maharajah Jungle Trek or the Pangani Forest Exploration Trail to try to catch some animal dads and their kids playing.

 - Hot Rod.
 Be forewarned, a visit to Ridemakerz, a new Downtown Disney location doesn’t come cheap but it is a cool experience if your dad is a car enthusiast.
 Similar in concept to Build-a-Bear Workshops, guests can build and customize their own free-wheel or remote-control vehicles – you’ll even see how quickly your dad can assemble the car in the pit.
 With over 649 million ways to customize the cars including body type, sounds, wheels, and more, you’re nearly guaranteed a one-of-a-kind car!